Independence Day holiday closures

 Community services

 Meals on Wheels – Business office and mart closed due to COVID-19.
-No meal deliveries today.
-Not scheduling donation pick-ups due to COVID-19, but donation drop-off times are from 10 a.m. to 2 p.m.
-Wednesday to Saturday.
-Closed for donation drop-offs today and Saturday.
+Closed for donation drop-offs today.